 - Lightning Strike, which clears the screen of enemies.
 It's a move best left for emergencies, when enemies threaten to overcome the hero.

 - Star Fire, which fires bullets in eight directions away from Sky.

 - Heal, which gives Sky some health back.

 - Warrior Force, a helpful buff that turns Sky invincible and increases his attack power.

 - Time Stop, a power that freezes all enemies.
 It can be used on one boss.

 - Fiery Phoenix, the only magic that can destroy Ashura's shield.

-All these attacks require magic power, which can be found across the levels.
-Along with magic power (represented as potions), Sky can also collect diamonds.
-Like coins and rings, diamonds will give Sky an extra life should he find 100 of the smaller ones or ten of the larger ones (which count as ten small gems each).
+All these attacks require magic power, which can be found throughout the stages and after defeating enemies.
+Along with magic power (represented as red potions) and health (represented as green potions), Sky can also collect diamonds.
+These diamonds will give Sky an extra life should he find 100 of the smaller ones or ten of the larger ones (which count as ten small diamonds each).